wso2-extensions/esb-connector-servicenow/docs/import_set.md

  </servicenow.postRecordStagingTableInsertMultiple>
 ```
 **Properties**
-* stagingTableName :  Name of the staging table for retrieving records..
+* stagingTableName :  Name of the staging table for retrieving records.
 * apiVersion : Optinal api versin to be embeded in the url.
-* multiImportSetId : Sys_id of an entry in the Multi Import Sets [sys_multi_import_set] table.
+* multiImportSetId : sysId of an entry in the Multi Import Sets [sys_multi_import_set] table.
-* runAfter : Sys_id of an entry in the Import Sets [sys_import_set] table.
+* runAfter : sysId of an entry in the Import Sets [sys_import_set] table.

 **Sample request**